Famous people from North East England of the past and present

 The Last King of Northumbria

-A Norwegian Viking, Bloodaxe was the last independent king in Northumbria.
+A Norwegian Viking, Eric Bloodaxe was the last independent king in Northumbria.
 His kingdom was centred on York and Yorkshire which had formed the Viking settled portion of Northumbria since 866 AD.
 The son of Harald Finehair, a King of Norway, Bloodaxe succeeded his father as Norwegian king after murdering all but one of his own brothers.
 Hakon, the surviving brother who was exiled in England ousted Bloodaxe from Norway.
-Bloodaxe crossed the sea, raided in Britain and became King of York in 947AD.
+Bloodaxe crossed the sea, raided in Britain and became the King of York in 947AD.
 In 952AD Bloodaxe visited the shrine of St Cuthbert at Conecaster (now Chester-le-Street) probably as a kind of medieval public relations exercise.
-Bloodaxe was murdered in an ambush in 954AD on the wilds of Stainmore south west of Teesdale.
+Bloodaxe was murdered in an ambush in 954AD on the wilds of Stainmore to the south west of Teesdale.
 Osulf of Bamburgh, a High Reeve who virtually ruled the northern half of Northumbria (Bernicia) had betrayed him.
+The ancient ‘Rey Cross’, near the A66 and close to the Durham-Cumbria border on Stainmore could be the spot at which Bloodaxe met his end.

 James Bolam MBE